 What features should my MTD software have?

-If you’re already signed up with a software provider then it’s worth checking that your existing package is fit for purpose.
-If you do need to make the move or upgrade it can take time, which is why we recommend not leaving it all to the last minute!
+If you’re already using a software provider then it’s worth checking your existing package is fit for purpose.
+If you do need to make the move or upgrade it can take time, depending on who you’re with!

 Making Tax Digital has been on the radar for a while, so any fairly new cloud accounting software is likely to be MTD-friendly.
 Just keep in mind that some software providers might focus more on other countries, so their approach to MTD might be a bit of an after thought.